-Statistics show the number of women applying for computer science, property and construction or engineering courses has either dropped off or levelled off.
+Statistics show the number of women applying for computer science, property, and construction or engineering courses has either dropped off or leveled off.
 My aim is to boost the representation and population of women in these industries as well as to ensure a degree means something again, so I have taken it upon myself to not only be a ‘media personality’ but also a motivational speaker.

 What is very disheartening for many, is that there are more men called John in the FTSE 100 than women.
-More and more women will begin to reach board room level and the FTSE 100, but how can our generation better prepare ourselves for leadership roles now?
+More and more women will begin to reach the boardroom level and the FTSE 100, but how can our generation better prepare ourselves for leadership roles now?